U.S. Super-Regional Championships Sponsored by Rockwell Collins

 What are Super-Regional Championship Tournaments and why are they necessary?

 Thanks to the efforts of FIRST volunteers, FTC has seen strong program growth and a new level of competition is needed to give the growing number of teams more opportunities to participate.
-The introduction of a new advancement tier allows FTC to maintain a sustainable event structure, continue offering merit-based advancement and increase the level of competition.
+This advancement tier allows FTC to maintain a sustainable event structure, continue offering merit-based advancement and increase the level of competition.

-The four Super-Regional Championship Tournaments will be hosted in Northern California, Texas, Iowa and Pennsylvania.
+The four Super-Regional Championship Tournaments are currently hosted in Northern California, Texas, Iowa and Pennsylvania.
 These locations were selected based on timing, accessibility, safety, local support, and resources to execute a strong event.

 Super-Regional Championships are FIRST-endorsed events and are expected to expand outside of the U.S. in the future.
 Please refer to the FAQ section below for more information.